hossamnasser938/JavaScript-Essential-Training-Course-Documentation/5. JavaScript and the DOM, part 1: Changing DOM Elements/changing_DOM_elements.md

 const FIG_ELEMENT = document.querySelector(".featured-image"); // step 4
 FIG_ELEMENT.appendChild(NEW_ELEMENT); // step 5
 ```
 * The procedure above is too long but it works with all browsers.
-We can simplfy it a little bit but the upcoming is not supported by old browsers.
+We can simplify it a little bit but the upcoming is not supported by old browsers.
 We can wrap steps 2, 3 into one.
 Instead of:
 ```
 const NEW_TEXT_NODE = document.createTextNode(CAPTION_TEXT); // step 2